Jean Segura likely to be activated by Mariners early next week against Tigers

 ARLINGTON, Texas — At the time of the nasty slide and twist of his right ankle on June 1 and the days following, it seemed as if Jean Segura would be out at least a month, if not more.

-But it’s likely he’ll be activated from the disabled list early next week in the Mariners’ series vs. the Tigers to start the homestand.
+But it’s likely he’ll be activated from the disabled list early this week in the Mariners’ series vs. the Tigers to start the homestand.

 On Saturday, Segura had an early workout running the bases and taking ground balls.
 While he didn’t look as fast as his normal self, he did appear to be moving pretty well.